CihanTopal/ED_Lib/README.md

 EDPF: Edge Drawing - Parameter Free: Detects edge segments without need for parameter tuning.
 It runs naive ED with all parameters at their extreme to detect all possible edge segments, then invalidates false detected segments due to Helmholtz Principle.

-paper: C. Akinlar, C. Topal, EDPF: A Real-time Parameter-free Edge Segment Detector with a False Detection Control, Int’l Journal of Pattern Recognition and Artificial Intelligence, vol.26, no.1, 2012.
+Paper: C. Akinlar, C. Topal, EDPF: A Real-time Parameter-free Edge Segment Detector with a False Detection Control, Int’l Journal of Pattern Recognition and Artificial Intelligence, vol.26, no.1, 2012.

 [https://doi.org/10.1142/S0218001412550026]